Coverage Guided Testing for Recurrent Neural Networks: Introduction

+We first discuss in Section~\ref{sec:problem} why the coverage-guided testing is useful in analysing RNNs and how to reasonably define the effectiveness of a testing framework.
+We focus on long short-term memory networks (LSTMs), which is the most important class of RNNs, and design three LSTM structural coverage metrics, namely boundary coverage (BC), step-wise coverage (SC) and temporal coverage (TC).
+Simply speaking, TC quantifies the multi-step temporal relation, which describes the internal behaviour on how LSTM cell processing inputs, while BC and SC quantify the value and single-step change of the temporal relation, respectively.
+We also discussed in Section~\ref{sec:relation} how to position the new metrics against a few closely related techniques such as complete verification techniques, existing metrics, etc.

-Our tool \testRNN uses the coverage knowledge to guide the test case generation.
+We implement the proposed coverage metrics into a prototype tool \testRNN\footnote{https://github.com/TrustAI/testRNN}, which includes two algorithms -- a random mutation and a genetic algorithm based targeted mutation -- for test case generation.
+In particular, targeted mutation uses the coverage knowledge to guide the test case generation.
 Initially, a random mutation is taken to generate test cases.
 Once the un-targeted randomisation has been hard to improve the coverage rate, a targeted mutation by considering the distance to the satisfaction of un-fulfilled test conditions is taken to generate corner test cases.